nhahub/NHA-4-208/README.md

 ## 👥 Team Information & Roles

-**Mohammed Mahmoud Abdelrazek** – Project Lead & Data Architect Defined the overall engineering strategy, enforced preprocessing pipelines, designed the central Star Schema architecture, and authored the system documentation.
+**Mohammed Mahmoud Abdelrazek** – Project Lead & Data Architect Executed the complete data engineering pipeline, from preprocessing and converting raw files to Parquet using Python, to building the AWS infrastructure.
+Created the databases and views in AWS Athena, designed the central Star Schema architecture, and successfully established the live connection with Power BI.

 **Shaza Yousef** – BI Analyst (NSDUH)
 Engineered demographic analytics models and designed the interactive National Prevalence Dashboard.